How to deselect in Excel

-The deselect tool is a new feature in Excel that’s present only in Office 2019 or Office 365 subscription.
+The best way to deselect cells in Excel without losing your current selection is using the Deselect Tool.
+The deselect tool is a new feature in Microsoft Excel that’s present only in Office 2019 or Office 365 subscription.

-Let’s say you selected a cell range and realized you don’t need some of them.
+Let’s say you selected cells and realized you don’t need some of them.

-First off, you select the cells by holding down the ‘Ctrl’ key on your keyboard and dragging the mouse all over the cells that you need.
+You can also select multiple cells by holding down the Control key and dragging the mouse over a range of cells.

 The same works if you selected columns or rows.

-If you need to deselect them, hold down ‘Ctrl’ and click on them (or drag the mouse if they’re contiguous).
+If you need to deselect columns, hold down “Ctrl” and click on the specific column headers (or drag the mouse if they’re contiguous).